aqaPayam/NakhBot/README.md

 Minimum age is 18.

+MVP age eligibility is approximate because exact birth date is not collected.

+Users must first confirm that they are 18+.

-Users enter birth year only, not exact birth date.
+Users then enter Gregorian birth year only.

+A user is eligible if:

+`birth_year <= current_gregorian_year - 18`

+The system does not collect exact birth date, so it cannot verify whether the user has already had their 18th birthday in the current year.

 There is no age verification in MVP.

-Birth year uses the Gregorian calendar.
-Since exact birth date is not collected, displayed age is approximate and calculated from the current Gregorian year.
+Displayed age is approximate and calculated from the current Gregorian year.

 Signup order: